 1. Best Preserved Medieval City in Europe

-The entire old town of Tallinn is a UNESCO World Heritage Site.
+Deservedly, the entire old town of Tallinn is a UNESCO World Heritage Site.
 Having survived the centuries never being razed and only losing a small section to heavy bombings in World War II, Tallinn is a medieval time capsule.
 Strolling the streets is like walking back in time 7 centuries – much better than the Renaissance Faire.

-2. A Tasty Food Scene
+2. Tallinn, Estonia’s Tasty Food Scene

 Nothing can beat the ambiance of dining in a 13th century cellar besides delicious and affordable cuisine.
 Tallinn has a small but delicious food scene that makes your visit savory and sweet.
 We had two great meals at Põrgu and Väike Rataskaevu – both were winners!